thomasfredericks/ByteStream/README.md

 =======================
 The array is sent out as a series of serial bytes.
 The total length is the number of bytes of the array + 2.

 The first byte is the only byte with the MSB set to 1.
-The other seven bits indicate the number of following bytes (with the exception that B10000000 indicates 128 bytes).
+Its other seven bits indicate the number of following bytes (with the exception that B10000000 indicates 128 bytes).
 For example : B10000010 indicates that the array will contain 2 bytes.

 All other bytes have the MSB set to 0.
 The following table displays how the data is formatted for an array of length 2.